swapnil-webonise/webpack-getting-started/using-angularjs-coffeejs-html-sass/README.md

 > eslint
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 In many ways, it is similar to JSLint and JSHint with a few exceptions:

+# How to include the user.yml setting in sublime
+Go to -> "Preferences > settings-user" and past the user.yml